mcprice/quack/README.md

 To Do In Next Release:

+* Add the ability for a user to create a scheduled task (CRON or similar) through the web interface that performs a "Feeding" on a set DateTime interval.
 * Badly needs ancient JS alerts (Used as placeholders) to be replaced with Bootstrap modals.
 * Add user role for phd scientist to access her reports
 * Add more reports with filters and sorting